hebr3/hebr3.github.io/_src/posts/2015-10-03-project-euler-with-haskell.md

 This version will blow up in space and time complexity for large values of `n` and is generally less efficient.

-I instead went with an [iterative version](https://www.ics.uci.edu/~eppstein/161/960109.html) of fibonacci that takes n steps to calcuate `fib n`.
+I instead went with an [iterative version](https://www.ics.uci.edu/~eppstein/161/960109.html) of Fibonacci that takes n steps to calculate `fib n`.

 There are some other versions of Fibonacci that bring the space and time complexity down further using recurrent patterns however, I felt like this code was good enough for my purposes here.